CARRIAGE OF GOODS

 HAULAGE JOBS IN THE EU

-you can carry out a limited number of cabotage and cross-trade jobs in an EU country if you’re a UK haulier with an UK Licence for the Community.
+You can carry out a limited number of cabotage and cross-trade jobs in an EU country if you’re a UK haulier with a UK Licence for the Community.
 The jobs must follow a journey where goods were transported from the UK.

 UK Licences for the Community have replaced EU Community Licences.